electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

                   As it chooses the fee for the payment you are askign it to make based on available MAPI server quotes, this means it cannot proceed.

+    - :Code: -8 ``RPC_INVALID_PARAMETER``
+      :Message: | ``dontcheckfee parameter not currently supported``
+                | This is an intentional incompatibility.
+Payd is not a node and has no way to
+                  implement the feature of prioritsing a transaction in the mempool.
+We only return this error if a value of ``true`` is provided by the caller in order to maximise compatibility with existing applications.

     - :Code: -22 ``DESERIALIZATION_ERROR``
       :Message: | ``Tx decode failed``
                 | The ``hexstring`` argument value was successfully decoded to bytes, but the